Jean Cluseau Lanauve

 He was imprisoned during World War II and subsequently painted Faces of the Stalag.
 After the war, in 1947, he received a state scholarship that enabled him to travel to Tunisia.
 He was awarded the Prix de Venice in 1948, which permitted him to discover Venice and its Academia.
 He also traveled in Norway, on the Mediterranean with the merchant navy (1953-1954), in the former Yugoslavia (1959,1965), in Reunion (1972-1973) and in Turkey (1982-1984).

 He exhibited at the Salon des Tuileries and regularly at the Salon de la Societe des Beaux-Arts, and was also an exhibitor from the first Salon Comparaisons.
-He showed his work at group exhibitions both nationally and internationally, winning notably a silver medal at the Salon des Artistes Francias in 1935 and a bronze at the 1937 Exposition Universelle in Paris.
+He exhibited at and, since 1976, was president of the Salon du Dessin et de la Peinture it l’Eau.
+He showed his work at group exhibitions both nationally and internationally, winning notably a silver medal at the Salon des Artistes Francais in 1935 and a bronze at the 1937 Exposition Universelle in Paris.
 He exhibited in New York (1939) and Osaka (1970).
-His pastels, watercolors, and oils were featured in a very large number of solo exhibitions.
+His pastels, watercolours and oils were featured in a very large number of solo exhibitions.
 In 1990, his body of work was acknowledged at the Salon du Dessin et de la Peinture a l’Eau and the Paris Salon d’Automne, and at a retrospective at the Chateau de Puyguilhem-en-perigord.
 He was awarded the Prix Puvisde-Chavannes in 1993 for his collection.